paradoxlabdev/jobsniper-bot/README.md

 ### Prerequisites

-- Docker & Docker Compose
+- **Docker & Docker Compose** (required - application runs in containers)
 - OpenAI API key
 - Telegram Bot (token + chat ID)

+> **Note:** This project is containerized using Docker.
+All services (application, database, Redis, monitoring) run in Docker containers for easy deployment and isolation.

 ### Installation